tuna/gdanmaku-server/README.md

 Run `webserver.py` and open http://localhost:5000/ in your browser.

-### I love docker
+> Use this method only if you want to see what's under the hood.
+To actually host this server, please use docker instead.

+### Docker the hard way

-You should have a vps first,then you need to install the docker(More information you can find in official document of Docker)
+You should have a vps first, then you need to install the docker if you do not have one.
+> You can find help in [Prepare your Docker Environment](https://docs.docker.com/get-started/#prepare-your-docker-environment) or your VPS provider's knowledge base.

 Clone this project

+Pay attention to where you see this guide and what repository you are cloning from.
+    Actual repository address may differ.
 ```
 git clone https://github.com/tuna/gdanmaku-server
 cd gdanmaku-server